Exohayvan/atsuko/commands/README.md

 Sets the current channel as the counting channel.

+## random

+Returns a random item.
+Currently you can use the following: image, color, number, emoji, or anime.

+Usage:
+`random <item>`

 ## monopoly

 Start or play a game of Monopoly!
 Use '!monopoly start' to start a new game and other commands to interact with the game.